NCAS-CMS/cfa-conventions/source/cfa.md

 fragments.
 Each fragment spans half of the aggregated `time` dimension and the whole of the other three aggregated dimensions, and is stored in an external netCDF file in a variable call `temp`.
-As all of the external files are netCDF files, the file format term of the `aggregated_data` attribute is not required.
+As all of the external files are netCDF files, the `format` term of the `aggregated_data` attribute is not required.

     dimensions: